lesnikyan/lisapet/readme.md

 ico: Fox pet on the bicycle

-LISAPET is an interpretable language like python, written with python, but not a python :D
+LISAPET is an interpretable language like python, written with python, but not a python :)
-It was started as a pet-project - simple and small scripting language  (not so small already [facepalm]) for short scripts which could be run for the python project but without direct execution of scripts on the python interpreter (bad and unsafe way).
+It was started as a pet-project (and still is) - simple and small scripting language  (not so small already [facepalm]) for short scripts which could be run for the python project but without direct execution of scripts on the python interpreter (bad and unsafe way).
 Instead of line-by-line execution, interpreter builds executable object, actually - tree of actions (expressions).
 Than this object can be executed with some data.
 One or many times if need.
 Executable tree uses context-container with working data (variables, values, types, etc).